threexc/ecocode.ca/content/about/_index.md

 This site is named "ecocode" because I am interested in ecosystems and how our social and technological choices relate to them.

-While most of what I post here will involve embedded systems and tools for working with them, other topics such as ecology, anthropology, and mathematics may be found as well.